renderbox/django-site-alias/README.md

 - [] Callables for the ALLOWED_HOSTS setting (perhaps a sublasses of the allowesites django package?? )
     - [] CachedAllowedSitesAndAlias
     - [] AllowedSitesAndAliass ??
-- [] new managers for filtering objects the site ??

 ```python
 INSTALLED_APPS = [
     ...